2D Pong

 At $0.36 each, I could just use up a chip every code revision.
 In fact, many low-cost microcontrollers are one-time writable, and this is a normal development flow.
 However, I'm a cheapskate, so instead I built a high-voltage programmer.

 The high voltage programmer applies a 12V pulse to the attiny10's reset line, forcing it into a mode that can be reprogrammed.
 The high voltage programmer then clears the fuse that disables the RESET line, and I can then flash my next code revision to the chip normally.
-These are two seperate steps so I avoid any possibility of a mistake that costs me an expensive AVR programmer.
+These are two separate steps, in order to avoid any possibility of a mistake that costs me an expensive AVR programmer.

 With that particular issue circumvented, I could use the better GPIO technique, without burning through 50 chips!